tiredvekster/LightAntiCheat/README.md

 * liteanticheat.ping - use /lac ping command
 * liteanticheat.client - use /lac client command
 * liteanticheat.cps - use /lac cps command
-* liteanticheat.bypess - bypass the detection
+* liteanticheat.bypass - bypass the detection
 * liteanticheat.* - all the above